-However don’t get too excited this hobby requires patience and persistence.
+However, don’t get too excited this hobby requires patience and persistence.
 You can expect to find a lot of junk while on your beach metal detecting adventures.
 Don’t forget to do your bit and to remove the junk and bin it!

 Beach Metal Detecting Summary

 I do hope this has answered any beach metal detecting questions you may have.
-I’m by no means a pro detectorist if there even is such thing.
+I’m by no means a pro detectorist if there even is such a thing.
 You have to walk over the good targets to find them so please do remember a lot of the time you aren’t doing anything wrong.

 You’re going to need a lot of patience while beach metal detecting, most beaches are highly littered with junk.
 So it’s not uncommon to find 30 junk items to every 1 good find.
 Keep at it!

 If you have any questions that I have not covered please feel free to leave a comment below and I will take the time to answer.
 Or if you yourself have some good advice that you would like to leave or equipment you would like to recommend I’d love to include it in this guide.
 I would really like this beach metal detecting article to help everyone.